 - 1. Your marriage, legal separation, or divorce; - 2.
 Meeting the eligibility to qualify as a domestic partner; - 3.
-The birth or adoption of a child; - 4.
-The loss of coverage eligibility for a dependent child who, for example, becomes ineligible due to age or recovery from a disability; - The loss of coverage under your spouse's (same- or opposite-sex)/civil union partner's/domestic partner's or other employer's plan; - 6.
-The death of a spouse (same- or opposite-sex)/civil union partner/domestic partner or dependent child; - 7.
+The birth or adoption of a child; - The loss of coverage eligibility for a dependent child who, for example, becomes ineligible due to age; - The loss of coverage under your spouse's (same- or opposite-gender)/civil union partner's/domestic partner's or other employer's plan; - The death of a spouse (same- or opposite-gender)/civil union partner/domestic partner or dependent child; - 7.
 The issuance of a Qualified Medical Child Support Order (QMCSO); - 8.
 Relocation outside your medical and/or Cigna Dental HMO's network area; - 9.
-The start of a military leave of absence;

-- 10. The loss of group Basic Life insurance; - If your benefits eligible pay for benefits purposes increases such that you become ineligible for company-paid Basic Life and Basic AD&D, this loss of coverage constitutes a qualified change in status for enrollment in GUL insurance.
+The start of a military leave of absence; - 10.
+The loss of group Basic Life insurance; - If your benefits eligible pay for benefits purposes increases such that you become ineligible for company-paid Basic Life and Basic AD&D, this loss of coverage constitutes a qualified change in status for enrollment in GUL insurance.
 If you have not previously elected the maximum coverage under GUL, during annual enrollment you can elect GUL equal to one times your benefits eligible pay, not to exceed \$500,000, without providing evidence of good health. - 11.
-The loss of Medicaid or Children's Health Insurance Program (CHIP) coverage; and - 12.
+The loss of CHIP coverage; and - 12.
 The start of eligibility for state premium assistance.